 We usually start by clarifying your goals and learning about your personalities, your particular style as a couple.
 It then moves on to giving you new tools, information and strategies, and coaching you to apply these tools to make positive changes.
 You will learn about the underlying dynamics are causing the real distress in your relationship and blocking your communication.
 And you will be given powerful tools to overcome these negative patterns.
 This process will give you new means to transform how you interact, opening you up for positive connection, understanding and the start of rebuilding trust.

 There is no ideal pairing of personalities.
 But knowing which pairing you are helps us better understand the keys to what causes stress in your relationship, and how to remedy it.
 You have to see the box — to get out of the box.
 So our goal is to start to better see the way forward to new positive growth together for you as a couple.

-You will get specific strategies that are relevant to your personalities, your particular situation and how you want to change it.
-You will learn to better see and work with the underlying dynamics or distress cycles that may have overtaken your relationship.
+You will get specific strategies that are relevant to your personalities, your particular situation, and how you want to change it.
+You will learn to see and work through the underlying dynamics and distress cycles that have overtaken your relationship.